• Skip to primary navigation

 Jeanette Sandor RN, MA and Jan Fielder, MS, MA, are Life and Wellness Coaches as well as mothers.
 Together they empower parents with tools and practices so that parenting becomes less stressful and more joyful.
 Their goal is to help create a more mindful and compassionate world, one family at a time and one community at a time.
 Their workshops for parents, families and children teach skills for life… a mindful and compassionate life, so that there can be competition with peacefulness, devices with boundaries, and schedules with spaces for breathing and being.

-Filed Under: Words & Wisdoms From Our Sponsors Tagged With: Compassionate Parenting, Jan Fielder, Jeanette Sandor, Mindful parenting, overscheduled lives, Self-Compassion, Stress, The Westchester Center for Mindfulness and Well Being
+Filed Under: Health and Wellness with our Sponsors Tagged With: Compassionate Parenting, Jan Fielder, Jeanette Sandor, Mindful parenting, overscheduled lives, Self-Compassion, Stress, The Westchester Center for Mindfulness and Well Being

 Primary Sidebar